hpwn/coco-resume/README.md

 # coco-resume🌸

-Crash... _you're never gonna get a job with this resume!_ Let's use my app to build one that actually _signals trust!_
+Coco: "Crash... _you're never gonna get a job with this resume!_ Let's use my app to build one that actually _signals trust!_"

 ![Coco](https://femhype.files.wordpress.com/2015/08/coco1.png)

+Crash's 🧠: "It's not called _Coco_ Team Racing..."

 ## Description 📝